Jakobi Meyers Player Prop Bets for NFL Week 12 | New England vs. Tennessee 11/28/2021

 - Meyers put together a 39-yard performance against the Falcons last week on four catches while being targeted six times.

-- Meyers' nine receptions have gotten him 96 yards (32.0 per game) and one touchdown during his last three games.
-He was targeted 14 times.
+- During his last three games, Meyers' nine catches (on 14 targets) have led to 96 receiving yards (32.0 per game) and one touchdown.

 Meyers' New England Teammates